semeval2026task2/SemEval-2026-Task2/documentation-ui/docs/data/data-overview.md

 <p style="font-size: 0.95em; color:#444; margin-top:6px;">
-  <strong>Note 1:</strong> This is one of the ways to compute instance– <code>disposition_change</code> label pairs.
-Note that for a given instance there is only one gold label.
-In the provided way, the texts corresponding to group 1 are the input instances used to predict the disposition label.
-You are encouraged to employ creative solutions to apply to the task which may include creating custom <code>disposition_change</code> labels (for e.g., dividing each user’s data into different number of parts and calculating disposition_change by subtracting one part from the next)
+  <strong>Note 1:</strong> This is one way to compute <code>disposition_change</code> labels.
+You are encouraged to try creative alternatives (e.g., divide each user’s data into more than two parts and compute differences between successive parts).
 </p>

 <p style="font-size: 0.95em; color:#444; margin-top:4px;">